By Jenny Surane | The Daily Tar Heel

 Bob Hornik, attorney for the town of Carrboro, said if the owners fail to meet the deadline, the town plans to pursue legal action.

 On Dec.
 19, the Old Well Owners Association — the homeowners association for the complex — approved a special assessment fee of $5,406 per unit.

-The plan for the fee was drafted by Jeffrey Strole, the vice president of Aspen Square Management
+The plan for the fee was drafted by Jeffrey Strole, the vice president of Aspen Square Management, which manages the property.

 The association did not specify what the fee will be used for, but owners believe the money might go toward the renovations.